RaiZiStyle/example-docker-ubo/README.md

 3. Instruction from `systemsdk/docker-apache-php-symfony` use the latest composer.
 Might be better to change it.
 We might need an other arg in the `Builder.sh` to do so.
 > COPY --from=composer:latest /usr/bin/composer /usr/bin/composer

+# Note for docker :

+The ${variable_name} syntax also supports a few of the standard bash modifiers as specified below:
+${variable:-word} indicates that if variable is set then the result will be that value.
+If variable is not set then word will be the result.
+${variable:+word} indicates that if variable is set then word will be the result, otherwise the result is the empty string.